Awethon/awethon.github.io/content/posts/scala-aop.md

 {{< / highlight >}}

 Things become messy if there are dependencies to provide.
-Whenever we have an interface that returns scala.concurrent.Future we need to provide ExecutionContext in our aspects to be able to call map, flatMap, and other methods.
+Whenever we have an interface that returns scala.concurrent.Future we need to provide ExecutionContext to our aspects to be able to call map, flatMap, and other methods.

 {{< highlight scala >}}
 trait ItemDao {